lizhunan/IELTS/speaking/part1-题库.md

 Well, I prefer the first-tier city.
 These cities are attractive to young people in that there are emerging industries and high-piad jobs.
 We can make more money and achieve our career and life goals.

+## China & history

+### Are you proud of your hometown? / What are you proud of your country? / Which part of China are you proud of?

+Exactly, I am proud of my country.
+In my country, there are more infrastructure and more convenient life than other countries.
+Importantly, China have an extremely high rank of economy in the world.

+### Where do you want to live in China?

+Well, I prefer the first-tier city.
+These cities are attractive to young people in that there are emerging industries and high-paid jobs.
+We can make more money and achieve our career and life goals.

+### Do you like learning history?
+Do you do well in history lessons?

+Yes, I like learning histroy very much and when I was a middel school student, I have a good score in history lessons.
+I think the ancient stores are very funny, we could learn some lessons from history events as well.

+### Do you know much about Chinese history?

+Yes, I know some information about history in Song dynasty.
+Because, there is a tourist site called Ancient City of Song near my hometown.
+And I often go there with my friends.
+In this city, we always learn some knowledge about Chinese history such as important events, customs and cloths.

+### Which part of history do you like the most?

+I like Song dynasty.
+Becase I often visit a tourist site called Ancient City of Song near my hometown, so I have more knowledge about Song than other dynasty history.
+Firstly, the clouth and the bildings are attractive to me in that this the pattern is very beautiful.
+Besides, I like to learn some important events about Song via reading books.
+It's very funny.

+### What’s the best of Chinese culture?
+Do you think you will continue to live in China in the future?

+Well, I think the best culture of China is food culture.
+In China, there are a variety of food.
+And those food could on behalf of local culture and surroundings.
+For example, many provinces have hot pot.
+But they are quite different.
+For instance, Si Chuan hot pot is very spicy because of loacal humid surroundings and Beijing hot pot have a higher demand for mutton because there are more fresh mutton.

+## Math

+### Do you like math?

+Yes, I like math very much, because this subject is very useful for my major.
+For example, when I develpment of a software about recognize a picture, I must use some mathematic formular help me to achieve some functions.

+### When did you start to learn math? / Do you learn math in middle school / high school?

+When I was a primary school student, I took the first math class.
+The teacher was very humor and responsible.
+He always tried to inspire me to use math knowledge in life.
+So, I liked to learn math at that time.
+And when I attend middle school and high school, I was keen on math lessons and tried to use math to deal with the physical problems.

+### Did your teachers deliver it in an interesting way?

+sure, in my collage, my math teacher always show some cases to help me to understand some formulars, and contact with my major subject.
+For example, my teacher told me the principle of facial recognition, and tought me pick up some formulars that could improve the success rate of recognition.

+### Is math a popular/important subject in China?

+Certainly, China is a develping country, and we need a lot of technology talents ecspecially in mathematics.
+So, from school to society, we always attach importance to mathematics education.

+### Do you think it’s useful to learn math?
+What do you use math for in daily life?

+It depends.
+The mathematics knowledge when I learned in primary school is very useful in daily life, such as shopping.
+But that knowledge when I learned in collage is only usefull in my work.

+### Why do some people not like math?

+Well, I think there are many cause that people don't like math.
+Firstly,
+Besides,

+### How can people learn math well?

+It depends.
+If people just want to address simply problem in thire life, such as calculate money and date.
+Everyone could learn math well.
+But if people want to achieve some goals in scientific community, I think talent of math is more important.

+## Meeting new people

 ### Do you often meet new people?